Some of the links in this post may be affiliate links. See our disclosure for more info.

-In terms of our mental health, self-care is a vital to the successful management of depression and anxiety disorders.
-And finally, self-care actually improves our relationships with those around us.
+In terms of our mental health, self care is vital to successfully managing depression and anxiety disorders.
+And finally, self care actually improves our relationships with those around us.

-Dehydration can make us feel tired, physically and mentally, and it has a severe effect on our performance.
-Brain fog, irritability, and a dip in our cognitive ability can all be the result of not drinking enough water.
+Dehydration can make us feel tired, physically and mentally, severely affecting our performance.
+Brain fog, irritability, and a dip in cognitive ability can all result from not drinking enough water.

 Dehydration can also leave us prone to both headaches and dizziness.